-- A. proceed directly to the administrative office upon entry to the school and report to the responsible school official in accordance with the Department directive titled "School Resource Officers and Investigations at Chicago Public Schools." - B. notify the school resource officers assigned to the school, if applicable; - C. describe the member's purpose for entering the school to the school principal or designee and request to interview a named student or other identified individual; - D. allow the school principal or designee a reasonable amount of time to notify the parent or legal guardian of the student prior to beginning the interview, unless there is an emergency, and document the time and manner of the notification or attempted notification;
+- A. proceed directly to the administrative office upon entry to the school and report to the responsible school official in accordance with the Department directive titled "School Resource Officers and Investigations at Chicago Public Schools." - B. notify the school resource officers assigned to the school, if applicable; - C. describe the member's purpose for entering the school to the school principal or designee and request to interview a named student or other identified individual; - D. request relevant information from school officials regarding student's disabilities, impairments, or other behavioral modification plan, such as an Individualized Education Program (IEP), to the extent allowed under state and federal guidelines. - E. ensure the school principal or designee a reasonable amount of time to notify the parent or legal guardian of the student prior to beginning the interview, unless there is an emergency, and document the time and manner of the notification or attempted notification;